mistakenelf/fm/README.md

 - Render PNG, JPG and JPEG as strings
 - Colors adapt to terminal background
 - Open selected file in editor set in EDITOR environment variable (currently only supports GUI editors)
+- Preview a directory in the secondary pane
+- Copy selected directory items path to the clipboard

 ## Themes